Voxel-sudo/Voxel-sudo/README.md

 <h1 align="center">Hi 👋, I'm Voxel-sudo</h1>
 <h3 align="center">Java Dev. | Java Reverse-Engineer. | Bird Watcher.</h3>

-- 🌱 I’m currently learning **Advanced Java Algorithms.
-(Big O) and Modding Minecraft!**
+- 🌱 I’m currently learning **spigot plugins in MC!**

 - 👯 I’m looking to collaborate on **Java Projects!**

 - About Me **Hi!
 Im Voxel, a Amateur Java Developer looking to expand my portfolio.
 If you have any projects, I would love to help! message me or send me a email!
-Have a great day!**
+I am learning spigot and love to make plugins! have a great day.**

 - 👨‍💻 All of my projects are available at [github.com](github.com)